 I don't have a problem with being a Southern boy.
 That doesn't mean I am a country boy.
 But maybe that is why with the cooler temps I have been thinking gravy all day.
 Rice and gravy, mashed potatoes and gravy, country fried steak and gravy, meat loaf and gravy . . .
 Do you see where I am going with this GLOBers?
 I'm guessing I might never really enjoy a plate of rice, or mashed potatoes and gravy again wearing my Scarlet Letter D for Diabetes on my chest.
 Those were my Thoughts as I spied the Maple St. Biscuit Company on Archer road and immediately thought, and said out loud, 'FRIED CHICKEN AND GRAVY!"
 And I wasn't disappointed with the MSB lunch entrée called 'The Squawking Goat'.
-Just what the GLOB Master ordered this cool November morning.
+Just what the GLOB Master ordered on this early morning lunch..
 The menu describes this lunch as a "Flaky biscuit, all natural fried chicken breast, fried goat cheese medallion and house made pepper jelly," ($8:00).
 I asked if I could replace the pepper jelly with gravy on the side and was presented a glorious cup of pure gravy goodness.
 The lunch time surprise was the goat cheese medallions.
 Man!
 They were delicious with a dollop of Chicken gravy.
 All right, Thanks for asking.
 Yes!
 I did eat the bottom half of an amazingly yummy Maple St. Biscuit . . .

 - GLOB Master